 rclone dedupe to fix duplicated files.

 Normally the mega backend will put all deletions into the trash rather than permanently deleting them.
-If you specify this flag (or set it in the advanced config) then rclone will permanently delete objects instead.
+If you specify this then rclone will permanently delete objects instead.

 This backend uses the go-mega go library which is an opensource go library implementing the Mega API.
 There doesn’t appear to be any documentation for the mega protocol beyond the mega C++ SDK source code so there are likely quite a few errors still remaining in this library.